Court again lets Texas continue banning most abortions

 Despite numerous legal challenges both before and after the law took effect Sept.
 1, only once has a court moved to put the restriction on hold — and that order only stood for 48 hours.

-During that brief window, some Texas clinics rushed to perform abortions on patients past six weeks, but many more appointments were canceled after the 5th circuit moved to swiftly reinstate the law.
+During that brief window, some Texas clinics rushed to perform abortions on patients past six weeks, but many more appointments were canceled after the 5th Circuit moved to swiftly reinstate the law last week.

 Texas had roughly two dozen abortion clinics before the law took effect, and operators have said some may be forced to close if the restrictions stay in place for much longer.